kiwicopple/paul.copplest.one/docs/blog/realtime-user-store.md

 }
 ```

-Because it's an insert, we go through the PK rules looking for any matching criteria, and we come up with this rule:
+Because it's an update, we go through the PK rules looking for any matching criteria, and we come up with this rule:

 ```js
 "public:organizations:id.eq.org1": [ 'foo-foo', 'bar-bar' ]